-NFL Week 3 picks: Titans stun Seahawks, Lions lose their first game of the season
+NFL Week 3 picks: Titans stun Seahawks, Lions lose their first game of the year

 Seattle (1-1) at Tennessee (1-1)

 4:05 p.m.
-ET (Fox)
+ET (FOX)

 The one thing that scares me about the Seattle Seahawks this year is that I'm pretty sure they might have the worst offensive line I've ever seen.
 It's hard to describe how bad they are, so let me just sum it up by saying that what the Death Star did to Alderaan is basically what opposing teams do to the Seahawks offensive line every week.
 It's total obliteration.